-Rattlesnakes reports surface in San Diego year-round, but their volume rises in the spring and summer.
+Rattlesnake reports surface in San Diego year-round, but the volume of reports increases in the spring and summer.

-Locally, the only venomous snakes are rattlesnakes with three types living in the coastal and mountain areas: the Southern Pacific Rattlesnake, the Southwestern Speckled Rattlesnake and the Red Diamond Rattlesnake.
+There are three types of rattlesnakes living in the coastal and mountain areas: the Southern Pacific Rattlesnake, the Southwestern Speckled Rattlesnake and the Red Diamond Rattlesnake.

 In the desert, you may also find the Colorado Desert Sidewinder.

-If you come face to face with a rattlesnake, would you know what not to do?
+If you were face-to-face with a rattlesnake, would you know what not to do?

 - Don’t stick hands/feet where you can’t see (over/under rocks)